-SW Design School, L3C; formally known as SW Design School, LLC is approved to receive WIOA (Workforce Innovation and Opportunity Act) dollars from Michigan, Maryland, Washington State, New York, New Jersey, Maine, North Carolina and California.
+SW Design School, L3C; formally known as SW Design School, LLC is approved to receive WIOA (Workforce Innovation and Opportunity Act) dollars from Florida, Michigan, Maryland, Washington State, New York, New Jersey, Maine, North Carolina and California.
 Visit State’s ETPL, search “SW Design School”.

 Who is Eligible?